hugowangler/D7050E/HOME_EXAM.md

 Error: Binary operation '+' cannot be applied to type 'bool'
 ```
 By this it can be seen that the type checker assumes that the type of ```a``` is correct when checking the assignment of ```b``` which indeed would be correctly typed if the former variable would have been correctly assigned a boolean value.
 Thus by following this pattern the type checker is able to continue type checking and reporting new errors, which can be seen when it reports that the assignment of ```c``` is incorrect (addition with boolean is not possible).

+The type checker also makes sure that functions with a specified return type always returns.
+This is done by going through each function and making sure that a tailing return statement or a return inside an else-statement exists.
+If this is not the case the error is reported along with all other type errors found.

+# Your borrow checker
+- Give a specification for well versus ill formed borrows.
+(What are the rules the borrow checker should check).

+The borrow checker needs to make sure that a borrow lasts for a scope no greater than the owners scope by keeping track of lifetimes which describe the scope that a reference is valid for.

+It also needs to keep track of the kind of borrow that have been made to a resource, since different kinds of borrows of the same resource cannot be made at the same time.
+The two kinds of borrows are references (&T) and mutable references (&mut T).
+If a reference has been made one or more references are allowed, but if it is a mutable reference exactly one is allowed in order to assure that no data race occurs.

+**I did not implement a borrow checker for my language so the next rest of the questions regarding the borrow checker could not be answered.**

+# Your LLVM backend
+TODO

+# Overal course goals and learning outcomes
+TODO